-However, an acquaintance recently brought to my attention the Austrian Black Metal band, Transilvania.
-It was said that their
+exceptions.
+However, an acquaintance recently brought to my attention the Austrian black metal band, Transilvania.
+It was

 of old Desaster.
 Even the vocals are very reminiscent Okkulto's performance on A Touch of Medieval Darkness.
 The musicianship

 is rather sloppy, but that actually benefits this style and adds to the raw feeling.
 Fortunately, the production is gritty

 and unprofessional, which is exactly what is needed for this sort of music.
 One of the biggest mistakes made by a lot of 'retro'

 bands is that they play a bit too tight and have a sterile, modern sound to their albums, thus ruining the whole thing.

 "On the Back of Satan's Stallion" and "One Night in Salem" include